 Neurocognitive Disorders Overview

-In this module, Dr. Dan Kaufer from the University of North Carolina at Chapel Hill, gives an overview of neurocognitive disorders, including Alzheimer’s disease, Lewy body dementia, Parkinson’s and others.
+In this module, Dr. Dan Kaufer, gives an overview of neurocognitive disorders, including Alzheimer’s disease, Lewy body dementia, Parkinson’s and others.

 Mild Cognitive Impairment

 In this module, Dr. Dan Kaufer discusses mild cognitive impairment and how it relates to dementia.
 He also walks through a diagnosis of MCI.

 How can a family doctor identify cognitive impairment?
 What happens after a diagnosis is made?
 In this module, Dr. Philip Sloane will discuss these questions and more.